coda/packs-sdk/docs/guides/blocks/sync-tables.md

 By default the identity name is also used as the column name for the first column of the sync table, which contains the synced item as a chip.
 You can use a different name for the column by setting [`dynamicOptions.entityName`][dynamicOptions] on the sync table.

+## Parameters

+The parameters defined on the sync formula are exposed to users as criteria in the sync table options.
+See the [parameters guide][parameters] for more information about how parameters are defined and displayed.

+In most sync tables, parameters are used to allow users to filter the results in the sync table.
+Although users can always add filters to the resulting table to hide certain rows, it's faster and simpler to do that filtering in the sync formula itself.

 ## Row limits

 Each sync table has a user-defined maximum number of rows, which defaults to 1000 but can be set as high as 10,000.
 Any items returned by your sync table beyond that limit will be dropped.